Why does B$_{12}$H$_{12}$-icosahedron need two electrons to be stable: A first-principles electron-correlated investigation of B$_{12}$H$_{n}$ ($n=$6,12) clusters: Abstract

 \section{Abstract}

-In this work, we present a large-scale electron-correlated study of various conformers of B$_{12}$H$_{12}$ and B$_{12}$H$_{6}$ clusters, with the motivation to investigate the reasons behind high stability of di-anion icosahedron ($I_{h}$) and cage-like B$_{12}$H$_{6}$ geometries.
-To capture the correct picture of their stability, we optimized all the structures, considered in this work, by employing the coupled-cluster singles-doubles (CCSD) approach, and cc-pVDZ basis set.
-Furthermore, we also performed vibrational frequency analysis of the isomers of these clusters, using the same level of theory to ensure the stability of the structures.
-For all the stable geometries obtained from the vibrational frequency analysis, we also computed their optical absorption spectra using the TDDFT approach, at the the B3LYP/6-31G{*} level of theory.
+In this work, we present large-scale electron-correlated computations on various conformers of B$_{12}$H$_{12}$ and B$_{12}$H$_{6}$ clusters, to understand the reasons behind the high stability of di-anion icosahedron ($I_{h}$) and cage-like B$_{12}$H$_{6}$ geometries.
+Although the B$_{12}$-icosahedron is the basic building block in some structures of bulk boron, it is unstable in its free form.
+Furthermore, its H-passivated entity, i.e., B$_{12}$H$_{12}$ icosahedron is also unstable in free form.
+However, dianion B$_{12}$H$_{12}$ has been predicted to be stable as a perfect icosahedron in the free-standing form.
+In order to capture the correct picture for the stability of B$_{12}$H$_{12}^{-2}$ and B$_{12}$H$_{6}$ clusters, we optimized these structures by employing the coupled-cluster singles-doubles (CCSD) approach and cc-pVDZ basis set.
+We also performed vibrational frequency analysis of the isomers of these clusters, using the same level of theory to ensure the stability of the structures.
+For all the stable geometries obtained from the vibrational frequency analysis, we additionally computed their optical absorption spectra using the time-dependent density functional theory (TDDFT) approach, at the the B3LYP/6-31G{*} level of theory.
 Our calculated absorption spectra could be probed in future experiments on these clusters.